SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_40deb162-6bb1-4635-9c99-5c2de7e1d340_do_not_edit_manually.md

     - **Effort:** master

-??? abstract "Taskhost Wrong Parent"

-    Detects if the Taskhost process was executed by a non-legitimate parent process.
-Taskhost is the process of the Windows Task Manager which lists the processes that are currently running on the computer system.

-    - **Effort:** intermediate

 ??? abstract "Taskhost or Taskhostw Suspicious Child Found"

     Task Host manages pop-up windows when users try to close them in a Windows environment.
 Taskhost.exe triggers the host process for the task.
 Task Host is a Windows process designed to alert users when dialog boxes close.
 It is usually launched when restarting and shutting down a PC, and checks if all programs have been properly closed.
 This process should not create a child process or it is very rare.